gregwa1953/CookbookV3/README.md

 ## Sourcecode considerations

-I can, without fear of contradiction, that my coding style is very old school and more verbose that it "needs" to be.
+I can, without fear of contradiction, state that my coding style is very old school and more verbose that it "needs" to be.
 Basically, I feel that I am a teacher, since I share my source code freely with anyone.
 Therefore, I write as if anyone who reads my code is using it for learning purposes.
 So I tend to keep the cryptic programming at a level of almost non-existance.
 If you feel you don't like my coding style, that's alright.
 Others seem to, so you must be in the minority. ;o}

 I should put a quick note here about the number of files that make up my program.
 When Page generates a GUI, there are three files that are created.
 Assuming that your project is named "Project", it would create the following three files: